New website manager-

 Play & Have Fun- Free online games with other kids from around the world!
 Enjoy tournaments & club matches too!

 Although some functions on the site are free, in order to watch the videos, play online tournaments and do more than 3 puzzles a day, you need a Gold membership, which is $50/year on the website.

-Coach Chris can get you the membership for only $15/year.
+Coach Chris can get you the membership for 10 month at $10.